fusterma/JUAS2025/installation_guide.md

 The installation process clearly depends on your operating system.
 We suggest you to follow the official documentation for [Windows](https://docs.anaconda.com/anaconda/install/windows/), [Linux](https://docs.anaconda.com/anaconda/install/linux/), or [Mac](https://docs.anaconda.com/anaconda/install/mac-os/) as appropriate.
 After having installed **Anaconda** we invite you to [verify your installation](https://docs.anaconda.com/anaconda/install/verify-install/) - as suggested in the [installation documentation](https://docs.anaconda.com/anaconda/install/).

 Then, check that you have installed the main python packages (`numpy`, `matplotlib`, `jupyter`, `jupyterlab`, `cpymad` and `pandas`) needed for the workshop.
-In order to do that you can open a Consol from the Anaconda Navigator and use the `pip` package management system.
+In order to do that, you can open a Consol from the Anaconda Navigator and use the `pip` package management system.
 Note that you may need to install it before using the following command:

 ```
 conda install pip
 ```

-Then, you can check for the installed packages you can type:
+Then, you can check for the installed packages by typing:

 ```
 pip list